 Scroll down to see what's available.

-The modules are ideal if you are working towards an end-point assessor qualification, want to update your knowledge, or just want to know what a teaching/training role involves.
+The modules are ideal if you are working towards an internal quality assurance qualification, want to update your knowledge, or just want to know what a quality assurance role involves.

 Read feedback here.

 If you are a centre and would like your learners to work through the modules instead of attending a course with you for the IQA qualification (at a discounted price) click here.

 If you are an organisation and would like your staff to take the modules as CPD (at a discounted price) click here.

 If you completed the D34 or V1 Internal Quality Assurance Award many years ago, and you need to demonstrate that you are now working at the current quality assurance qualification content, you can work through these modules and then complete a self-assessment grid as evidence of the current requirements.

 You will receive a downloadable record of achievement upon completion.

 The modules include text, animations (narrated by me), videos, free downloadable resources, activities, a quiz, and a reading & website list.